Covariate Adjustment in Bayesian Adaptive Randomized Controlled Trials: Estimands and Bayesian Estimation

 \subsubsection{Difference in Means: Treatment-Covariate Interactions}

-Continuing with the example of $Y$ being distributed as a Normal random variable, but under the assumption of at least one treatment-covariate interaction (i.e., $\mathbf{Z} \ne \emptyset$; treatment effect heterogeneity), the difference in means is non-collapsible.
-To obtain marginal posterior samples from adjusted analyses, the conditional posterior samples must be marginalized (Appendix \ref{marginalization_procedures} in the Online Supplementary Materials).
-Estimation for an arbitrary adjustment model under the assumption of independent participants proceeds as follows, where $\pi(E[Y \mid A, \mathbf{X}])$ is the conditional posterior distribution of the linear predictor:
+Consider again a continuous outcome, but under the assumption of at least one treatment-covariate interaction (i.e., $\mathbf{Z} \ne \emptyset$; treatment effect heterogeneity).
+The difference in means is non-collapsible.
+Estimation proceeds assuming independent outcomes and the following model:

-Other non-collapsible treatment effects are commonly modeled using GLMs.
-Two examples include the relative risk and the hazard ratio.
+Since this estimand is non-collapsible, posterior samples of the conditional $\mu(\boldsymbol{\theta};A,\mathbf{X})$ must be marginalized using (\ref{standardize_mu}) before forming the contrast to obtain a posterior sample of the marginal difference in means.
+An outline of this procedure is provided in Appendix A in the Online Supplementary Materials.